andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 gallops... the fucking gallops... until Mark has seen all he needs to see and releases us.

+As we're all mulling about the reception area gathering all our belongings I say to nobody and everybody all at once,

 "Anybody want to go grab a beer?"
-I say to nobody and everybody all at once.

 "Yeah, where were you thinking?"
 Dana cheerfully replies.